Ma1thew/pttd/README.md

 ## Missing Functionality

-At present, pttd is uses a fixed key (alt), and there is no support for external configuration.
+At present, pttd is uses a fixed key (alt) and fixed list of known voice-chat software (Discord) for which sounds are played, and there is no support for external configuration.
 There is also no way to temporarily disable PTT outside of stopping `ptt-client`.
 To change the key, edit `pttd`.

 ## License